ni/NI-ELVIS-III-Python-Examples/README.md

    3. Click **Save**.

 ## Install Prerequisite Software for NI ELVIS III Python
+In this section we will install the software needed to execute the NI ELVIS III Python examples and the required packages to use the Python FPGA API.

 1. Install and open your favorite SSH client.
 If you do not have one, we recommend [PuTTY](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe):
    - Configure PuTTY or another client as follows: